 In 1978, Travolta was catapulted to supersonic fame with the success of Grease.
 But he didn’t stop there.
 Some ’90s hits included 1994’s Pulp Fiction alongside the outrageous Samuel L. Jackson.
 There’s also no forgetting Face/Off with Nicolas Cage in ’97, a bit of a psychological thriller where you don’t quite know who’s who, and whose face is whose face.
-He currently has two films in production, one being Paradise City alongside his lil baby Mikey, Mr. Bruce Willis, while American Metal and Cash Out are both in post-production.
+He was recently seen in 2022’s Paradise City alongside his lil baby Mikey, Mr. Bruce Willis, while American Metal and Cash Out are both in post-production.

 Kirstie Alley (Mollie Jensen)

 Mollie Jensen was a single, career-driven accountant – who was about to embark on parenthood, taking care of a newborn alone.
 But first she needed a cab.
 And at the helm was a man who could help her every need.
 It didn’t hurt that the two of them had really terrific chemistry together.